calebwin/stdg/README.md

   print("rect " + str(float(input()) - 25.0) + " " + str(float(input()) - 25.0) + " 50.0 50.0")
   print("present")
 ```

+# cheat sheet

+The following is a cheat sheet/reference for using `stdg`.

 # about